Yair Ariel • July-7-2016

 The world may seem very wrong or unfair to a special needs child.
 As an educator, you have the power to create your own miniature world of rules inside the classroom.
 Make something that will give every child in there a chance to feel they can move up in the world and feel good about themselves, while also getting the educational and behavioral tools they need to live outside of it.

-BEAM is an award-winning interactive projection game system that instantly enhances the experience in your classroom with endless fun, excitement, entertainment and engagement.
+BEAM interactive projector game system is an award-winning interactive projection game system that instantly enhances the experience in your classroom with endless fun, excitement, entertainment and engagement.
 The system has been helping learning facilities that cater to students with special needs, like the Anderson Center for Autism, help improve the quality of life for their students.
 For more information about the BEAM system and how it can help make the difference with your special needs students, contact the BEAM Team today!